George Seton, 7th Lord Seton: Supporter of the exiled queen

 Three Scottish supporters of Mary, the Duke of Châtellerault, the Earl of Huntly and Earl of Argyll gave Seton a commission to treat with the Duke of Alba, Viceroy of Lower Germany, as Mary's ambassador in August 1570.
 Seton was to ask for Spanish help to re-instate Mary in Scotland and expel her son's supporters who depended on English power.
 Alba would send money to Sir William Kirkcaldy of Grange to continue holding Edinburgh Castle for Mary.
-In September 1570, Lord Morley met him in the household of Katherine Neville, the Countess of the exiled Earl of Northumberland at Bruges.
+In September 1570, Lord Morley met him in the household of Anne Percy, Countess of Northumberland at Bruges.
 Seton told Morley that he had come to escort the Countess, who had previously sought refuge in Scotland, into France.
 The author of the Historie and Life of James the Sext, recorded what must have been a popular account of the mission to the Duke of Alba.
 Seton tried to convince Alba to provide an army of 10,000 men by persuading the Scottish soldiers fighting against Spain to change sides.
 The soldiers were unresponsive until Seton himself was captured and tortured on the rack.
 The soldiers then mutinied only till he was released.
 There was an offer of money, but Alba could not spare the men, and Seton's mission was unsuccessful.
 Meanwhile in Scotland, the goods of his French stepmother, Marie Pieris, and half-brother Robert Seton were seized by Regent Moray's officers.